Stanford is the Top-Scoring Institution for Sustainability Under AASHE STARS 3.0

 Utilize Slack channels or other building-wide communications to notify students, staff, and faculty of excess food.

-Stanford is expanding its food recovery efforts by piloting an initiative to collect excess food from cafes and events on campus to donate to the local community.
+After a successful pilot, Stanford has expanded its food recovery efforts to collect excess food from campus cafes and events and donate to the local community.
 Using a mobile app, dining halls, cafes, and event planners can schedule free pick-ups of excess food – from beverages to burgers – between the hours of 6 AM and 7 PM.
 The food is distributed to local food recovery organizations, and data on the number of meals donated and greenhouse gas emissions saved is shared back with the food generators to demonstrate their impact.
 Contact the Office of Sustainability to start donating.

 The Good Samaritan Food Donation Act protects food donors from liability when donating to nonprofit organizations, as long as the food is given in good faith and is safe to eat.